What’s the Catch with Rent to Own Homes? 7 Reasons to Beware of These Deals

 She advises would-be buyers to work with an experienced agent and exercise due diligence to make sure they have the best possible chance of successfully purchasing the home.
 Scramlin encourages buyers to ask sellers for a title policy search to understand right away if there are any liens, tax issues, or other problems that could delay or prevent a sale.

-Even if you spoke with a lender before setting out to find a rent-to-own property, there’s no guarantee you’ll be approved for a mortgage by the time your lease is up and it’s time to buy.
-You can help minimize complications by carefully discussing steps to improve your credit score with a mortgage lender early in the process and ensuring that you make timely payments, but unforeseen things can certainly happen.
+Even if you spoke with a lender before setting out to find a rent-to-own property, there’s no guarantee you’ll be approved for a mortgage by the time your lease is up, and it’s time to buy.
+While you can reduce complications by working with a lender early, improving your credit, and keeping up with payments, surprises can still happen.

-If you have a lease term of one, two, or even three years before you’ll be obligated to buy the home, lots can change in terms of income, market value of the property, and mortgage interest rates.
-Proceed with caution.
+If you have a lease term of one, two, or even three years before you’ll be obligated to buy the home, a lot can change in terms of income, market value of the property, and mortgage interest rates.
+This is why it’s important to proceed with caution.

-Rent-to-own agreements aren’t automatically a bad idea — they can be a good thing for both buyer and seller — you just need to do your homework before signing on the dotted line.
+Rent-to-own agreements aren’t automatically a bad idea.
+You just need to do your homework before signing on the dotted line.
+Here’s how you can perform due diligence:

-Scramlin also encourages buyers to ask if a homeowner is current on their mortgage payments.
-While, sure, they could lie and say yes when they’re actually three months behind, most states require posting a notice of default in the public record after a certain period, so it’s quite possible to find out if your home of interest is barreling toward foreclosure.
+• Check the seller’s mortgage status: Scramlin advises buyers to confirm whether the homeowner is current on their mortgage payments.
+While a seller could technically lie, most states require posting a notice of default in the public record after a certain period, making it possible to spot a property heading toward foreclosure.

 Don’t forget, the drawbacks we’ve discussed apply mostly to lease-purchase agreements, but a lease-option contract isn’t far behind.
 The latter could be a good deal for you if you negotiate well and it’s written with your interests in mind, but it’s not without similar pitfalls.